Warkanlock/warkanlock.github.io/_posts/2024-06-29-practical-math.md

 ---
 layout: post
 title: "Practical Math: My Journey from Idea to Application"
-description: “An exploration of the process I undertook to turn a casual thought into a real-world math application.”
+description: "An exploration of the process I went through to turn a casual thought into a real-world math application."
 date: 2024-07-29
 author: "Ignacio Brasca"
 categories: opinion